TexasInstruments/edgeai-tensorlab/README.md

 ## Accelerated Training using GPUs

+Note: **This section is for advanced users only**.
+Familiarity with NVIDIA GPU and CUDA driver installation is assumed.

 This tool can train models either on CPU or on GPUs.
 By default, CPU based training is used.

 It is possible to speedup model training significantly using GPUs (with CUDA support) - if you have those GPUs in the PC.
 The PyTorch version that we install is capable of supporting CUDA GPUs.
+However, there are additional steps to be followed to enable GPU support in training.

+Once the drivers are installed (as described in the appropriate section below), in the config file, set a value for num_gpus to a value greater than 0 (should not exceed the number of GPUs in the system) to enable GPU based training.

+### Option 1: When using Native Ubuntu Environment

+The user has to install an appropriate NVIDIA GPU driver that supports the GPU being used.

-However, the user has to install CUDA manually.
+The user also has to install CUDA Toolkit.
 See the [CUDA download instructions](https://developer.nvidia.com/cuda-downloads).
 The CUDA version that is installed must match the CUDA version used in the PyTorch installer - see [our edgeai-torchvision setup script](https://github.com/TexasInstruments/edgeai-torchvision/blob/master/setup.sh) to understand the CUDA version used.
-The user also has to install an appropriate NVIDIA GPU driver that supports the GPU being used.

-Once the above drivers are installed, in the config file, set a value for num_gpus to a value greater than 0 (should not exceed the number of GPUs in the system) to enable GPU based training.
+### Option 2: When using docker environment

+Enabling CUDA GPU support inside a docker environment requires several additional steps.
+Please follow the instructions given in: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html

 ## Model deployment